OGAE: Guest Jury Hits

 The Guest Jury Hits contest was introduced in 2003, giving guest juries of the Retro contests the opportunity to compete in their own contest.
 The contest was formed as a way for OGAE branches to become juries in the Second Chance Retro Contest, with each non-competing branch selecting a hit song from their country in that year.
 The first contest was held in 2003, when hit songs from 1985 competed in the contest.
-So far eighteen contests have been held, with Italy winning eight contests, the United States winning twice, and Australia, Belgium, Germany, Spain, Sweden, Ukrainian Soviet Socialist Republic, and Jamaica each winning once.
+So far eighteen contests have been held, with Italy winning eight contests, the United States winning twice, and Australia, Belgium, Germany, Spain, Sweden, the Ukrainian Soviet Socialist Republic, and Jamaica each winning once.
 Umberto Tozzi has so far been responsible for three of Italy's wins.